-The developers have trouble in controlling its data as they have in the past given that data to others to ensure the sales marketing is fully optimised and when sale is taking place, that salesperson needs the information.
+The developers have trouble in controlling its data, as they have in the past given that data to others to ensure the sales marketing is fully optimised and when a sale is taking place, that salesperson needs the information.

 The industry has extreme difficulty in cultivating good relations with others whose goal is to inform consumers of their rights and does not make meaningful efforts to assist good relations with anyone outside their fold.
-Some will say for good reason, as many takes what they can from them and to further tarnish the industry.
-Others will use the information to ensure that they can chisel away, find perceive flaws and convert them into a trigger to get consumer to acquire anti-timeshare products.
+Some will say for good reason, as many take what they can from them and further tarnish the industry.
+Others will use the information to ensure that they can chisel away, find perceived flaws and convert them into a trigger to get consumers to acquire anti-timeshare products.

-Some Timeshare products are complicated, very hard to understand and are covertly costly to buy and maintain and coupled with a lack of an agreed exist plan descent is escalating.
+Some timeshare products are complicated, very hard to understand, and are covertly costly to buy and maintain, and coupled with a lack of an agreed existing plan, dissent is escalating.

 Despite all this timeshare is a good product, capable of delivering so much to the many and forever.
 The bolt-on products are very helpful, deliver good concepts and allow timeshare owners to travel all over the world.
 In the main, timeshare resorts have a loyal clientele who would love to promote it and show to the world it was worth it in the end.